Ovarbor/users-directory/README.md

 1. Download zip-file
 2. Unpack zip-file
 3. Open app in IntellijIdea
-4. mvn clean package
+4. Use you PostgresDB properties in config and docker-compose.yml, POSTGRES_USER; POSTGRES_PASSWORD
-5. run app
+5. mvn clean package
-6. use you PostgresDB properties DB_USERNAME; DB_PASSWORD
+6. run app from main class or from docker-compose.yml
 7. test app with postman tests collection in postman package:
    - set up postman working directory for using image files from resources/images automatically
    - you can use any others files you want but before start collection you need add this files to POST image requests (body, form-data)